 The CCS provides a strong chain of custody system from the source to the final product and serves as the chain of custody foundation for Textile Exchange’s existing standards.
 It is a globally applicable standard and it’s used across the supply chain, from manufacturers, brands and retailers, traders, certification bodies, and organizations supporting specific raw material initiatives.
 The CCS is certified by an accredited third-party certification body.

 The Content Claim Standard is used across the supply chain and serves as the chain of custody backbone to all of our standards.
 As such it is crucial that it stays relevant and inclusive of intricacies of all of our supply chains across the Organic Content Standard (OCS), The Recycled Claim Standard (RCS), the Global Recycled Standard (GRS), the Responsible Down Standard (RDS) as well as the Responsible Wool and the Responsible Mohair Standard (RWS/RMS).

 As part of this revision, we will be standardizing the structure and format of the CCS to bring consistency across all our standards.

 CCS 2.0 was released on January 1, 2016 after a multi-stakeholder review.
 You can find the summary of changes from that revision here.
-In April 2020, Textile Exchange began another revision of the Content Claim Standard and is anticipating to release a revised Content Claim Standard 3.0 in May 2021, following a thorough multi-stakeholder review process.
+In April 2020, Textile Exchange began another revision of the Content Claim Standard and is anticipating to release a revised Content Claim Standard 3.0 in mid-year 2021, following a thorough multi-stakeholder review process.

 Textile Exchange will research the issues submitted during the Open Feedback Period and, in collaboration with the International Working Group, will be creating a Draft CCS 3.0 that will also be released for public comment at a later time.
 Textile Exchange’s Integrity Team, in close collaboration with the International Working Group, will have the authority to approve the final version of the Standard.